Domain Adapted Large Language Models for Additive Manufacturing: Background

-This finding is the foundation that Low-Rank Adaption (LoRA) is built upon, proposing an approach that can reduce the number of trainable parameters by up to a factor of 10,000 with only just a third of the training memory requirement \cite{hu_lora_2021}.
-In this approach (Figure \ref{fig:lora}), the gradients of the pretrained weight matrix $W_0$ are kept frozen the accumulated gradients $\Delta W$ are respresented by their low-rank decomposition $BA$ ($\Delta W = BA$). $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$ \cite{hu_lora_2021}.
+With the increasing scale of parameters in large language models, adjusting each parameter via fine-tuning becomes prohibitively expensive \cite{hu_lora_2021}.
+As of writing, many popular large language models such as GPT-3 (175 B)\cite{hu_lora_2021}, GPT-OSS (20B and 120B)\cite{openai_gpt-oss-120b_2025}, Llama 4 (109B)\cite{arxiv_llama_2026} surpass 100 billion parameters, with expectations to scale to over 1 trillion trainable parameters\cite{fedus_switch_2022}.
+Pretraining alone for these models can take upwards of several months and retraining each model to a specific application evolves from an inconvenient task to an infeasible endeavor \cite{hu_lora_2021}.
+This growing inaccessibility of retraining all parameters of large language models to a specific domain establishes need for a more efficient method approach to fine-tuning.
+To this end, consideration towards the number of effective parameters is investigated as adjusting just these parameters would be enough to sufficiently adapt the large language model to a specific domain \cite{aghajanyan_intrinsic_2020, li_measuring_2018, hu_lora_2021}.
+This is referred by the intrinsic dimension, providing a measurement for the minimum number of parameters that is necessary for a model to produce satisfactory responses to an objective function \cite{aghajanyan_intrinsic_2020, li_measuring_2018}.
+With this, Aghajanyan et al. was able to achieve 90\% of the expected performance on a sematic equivalency binary classification task on the RoBERTa model \cite{liu_roberta_2019} by training only a select 200 parameters.
+Low-Rank Adaption (LoRA) is an approach that can reduce the number of trainable parameters by up to a factor of 10,000 with only just a third of the training memory requirement \cite{hu_lora_2021}.
+Here (Figure \ref{fig:lora}), the gradients of the pretrained weight matrix $W_0$ are kept frozen the accumulated gradients $\Delta W$ are represented by their low-rank decomposition $BA$ ($\Delta W = BA$). $B \in \mathbb{R}^{d \times r}$ and $A \in \mathbb{R}^{r \times k}$ \cite{hu_lora_2021}.
 Both $A$ and $B$ are dense layers which contain trainable parameters, $d$ is the dimension of the transformer layer of the model, $k$ is the input dimension of the weight matrix, and $r$ is the rank that satisfies the condition $r < \text{min}(d, k)$ \cite{hu_lora_2021}.
 In the adapter, the weights for $A$ are initialized using a gaussian distribution $A = \mathcal{N}(0, \sigma^2)$ with weights for B set to 0 \cite{hu_lora_2021}.

 Hu et al.\cite{hu_lora_2021} applies this approach only to within the self attention portion of GPT-2 ($W_q$, $W_k$, $W_v$, and $W_o$).
 Within the backwards pass only the adapter weights are updated, original pretrained weights are left frozen \cite{hu_lora_2021}.
 The forward pass is modified from $h=W_0x$ to $h = W_0x+\Delta W$, adding the results from the trained adapter to the output of the frozen weights \cite{hu_lora_2021}.
 For inference, the pretrained weights and the adapter weights can be added together $W = W_0 + BA$, removing any introduction of latency and furthermore can be easily switched out for a different adapter at minimal overhead cost \cite{hu_lora_2021}.